UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 ## Installing CIFS-ECS

-1. Navigate to the following Portal page to download the ZIP file that contains the CIFS-ECS installer: [CIFS-ECS Tool](https://portal.ukcloud.com/support/knowledge_centre/85dc54ff-7d21-43ac-9cfa-88e87de7ba27).
+1. Navigate to the following Portal page to download the ZIP file that contains the [CIFS-ECS installer](https://portal.ukcloud.com/support/knowledge_centre/85dc54ff-7d21-43ac-9cfa-88e87de7ba27).

     To download CIFS-ECS you'll need your UKCloud Portal log in details.